 - less rush and feelings of stress

 Slowing down and taking the time to chew thoroughly and enjoy our food is a very simple and highly effective way to clean up your diet today.

 Healthier Eating Habit #10 Add Volume

-Focusing on food that packs a lot of nutritional punch, fiber, and protein, for fewer calories, is a sure path to meal satiety, less hunger and cravings, and managing your weight.
+Focusing on clean diet foods that packs a lot of nutritional punch, fiber, and protein, for fewer calories, is a sure path to meal satiety, less hunger and cravings, and managing your weight.

 Adding a lot of high fiber vegetables and fruit to your meals is the simplest way to do this.